Skip to main content

 6. Advanced Applications

-2. Platform Ecosystems: Build a core product that others extend.
-Think app stores for software.
+2. Platform Ecosystems: Build a core product that others extend, such as app stores for software.

-3. Data Exchange Ecosystems: Share data securely among partners.
-This enhances collective intelligence.
+3. Data Exchange Ecosystems: Share data securely among partners, enhancing collective intelligence.

 4. Co-Innovation Hubs: Create dedicated spaces for joint product development.